 A few rap songs may dominate radio from time to time, but generally it occupies a particular ghetto in the realm of art.
 With the exception of hardcore Hip-Hop fans such as myself, rap is there for times people want to cut loose and dance at a party or club.
 Or when they want catharsis after a rough day at work.
 Rap is escapism for many.
 Even I, Hip-Hop till I die, can’t play it around the house as much as I’d like to.
 I got a two- year-old.
 I do play a lot of Motown though.

 Much like for colored girls, a rap jukebox musical is probably better suited to build its legs off-Broadway for a while first.
 Building an audience, fine-tuning, and making its mistakes.
 Rap’s success is dependent on its context and the willingness of the audience to listen in a new way.
-Moreover, we of the Hip-Hop generation who work in the theater industry must continue to explore innovative approaches in fusing the aesthetics of both.
+Moreover, we of the Hip-Hop generation who work in the theatre industry must continue to explore innovative approaches in fusing the aesthetics of both.
 The context is imperative, the point of view is essential, and the margin for error is minuscule.